 Is it Safe to Put an Elliptical on the 2nd Floor?

-While the exact weight capacity of any floor would differ according to how it was built, most houses are built to take on a lot of weight.
-A typical house floor should be able to carry at least forty to fifty pounds per square foot.
-Depending on the size of your room, your floor should be able to support any gym equipment.
+While the precise weight capacity of a floor can vary based on its construction, most residential structures are built to support substantial weight.
+Typically, a standard house floor should be able to handle at least forty to fifty pounds per square foot.
+Given these metrics, your floor should be more than capable of supporting any gym equipment.

 Tips on making a second floor gym